 DHSc, MSc, BSc (Hons) Physiotherapy.
 NZRP, MPNZ, MCSP (UK), MICSP (Ireland)

-She is a state registered physiotherapist (Physiotherapy Board of NZ) and is a member of Physiotherapy NZ and of the national Physiotherapy Cardio-thoracic Special Interest Group of NZ.
+She is registered with the Physiotherapy Board of NZ and is a member of Physiotherapy NZ, UK and Irish Physiotherapy Chartered Societies, Physiotherapy Cardio-Respiratory Special Interest Groups (NZ and Ireland) and Thoracic and Cardiac Societies of Australia and NZ.

-Trina completed her training in physiotherapy in the UK in 1993, and has over 20 years of experience specialising in cardio-respiratory physiotherapy.
-She has worked extensively in the acute setting, in specialist intensive care units, medical and surgical units, gaining a post-graduate qualification in this field.
+Trina completed her training in physiotherapy in the UK in 1993.
+She has over 20 years of experience as a cardio-respiratory physiotherapist working in a variety of clinical environments including acute care settings, general and dedicated intensive care units, medical and surgical units, ultimately gaining a post-graduate qualification in this field.

-Since moving to New Zealand in 1999, Trina developed further clinical expertise working at Greenlane Hospital, including providing physiotherapy services to people with heart and lung transplants.
+Since moving to New Zealand in 1999, Trina developed further clinical expertise working at Greenlane Hospital, including working in paediatrics, and with people pre and post heart and lung transplantation.

 Trina has worked at Waitemata DHB as a Senior Cardio-Respiratory Physiotherapist since 2003 and currently leads the Outpatient Respiratory Physiotherapy Service and Pulmonary Rehabilitation Programme.
 Her clinical responsibilities include physiotherapy management of people with a wide variety of respiratory presentations, including COPD, bronchiectasis, interstitial lung disease and disordered breathing.
-In addition, she is a Senior Allied Health Practitioner at the DHB with responsibility for leading patient focused quality improvement activities, and a clinical, research and professional supervisor for DHB physiotherapists and undergraduate students.
+She is also a clinical, research and professional supervisor for DHB physiotherapists and undergraduate students.

-She is a state registered physiotherapist (Physiotherapy Board of NZ) and is a member of Physiotherapy NZ and the national Physiotherapy Cardio-thoracic Special Interest Group.
+She is a state registered physiotherapist (Physiotherapy Board of NZ) and is a member of Physiotherapy NZ and the national Physiotherapy Cardio-Respiratory Special Interest Group.